-74-Year-Old Woman Welcomes Twin Girls Becoming Oldest Woman Ever To Give Birth
+74-Year-Old Woman Welcomes Twin Girls, Becoming Oldest Woman Ever To Give Birth

-A 74-year-old woman Indian woman gave birth to twins on Thursday, and she is reportedly the oldest woman on record to deliver a child.
+A 74-year-old Indian woman gave birth to twins on Thursday, and she is reportedly the oldest woman on record to deliver a child.

-The Bangalore Mirror reported that Erramatti Mangayamma, from Andhra Pradesh, gave birth to twin girls with her husband Raja Rao, 78, by her side.
+The Bangalore Mirror reported that Erramatti Mangayamma, from the district of Andhra Pradesh, gave birth to twin girls with her husband Raja Rao, 78, by her side.

-Mangayamma and Rao have been married for 57 years, and they have always wanted children, but since Mangayamma went through menopause some 30 years ago, in vitro fertilization seemed to be the only option.
+Mangayamma and Rao have been married for 57 years, and they have always wanted children.
+Yet, since Mangayamma went through menopause some 30 years ago, in vitro fertilization seemed to be the only option.

 Mangayamma said she was inspired to try IVF after a woman she knew became pregnant and delivered a child at the age of 55.
 The woman suggested that Mangayamma try the procedure, telling her that it was possible to conceive.
 When Mangayamma approached her husband with the idea, he agreed to give it a try.
 The couple used their savings to pay for the procedure.